After much research and analysis of credit card processors, we recommend Stripe as the best online credit card processor for small business in 2018.

 Ease of use

-We also liked that Stripe lets you start accepting payments shortly after setup.
+Stripe lets you start accepting payments shortly after setup.
 It doesn't require a merchant account, so there's no need to fill out an application and wait for approval.
 Funds go directly into your bank account, making Stripe a time-saving and convenient option for businesses that want to get started right away.

 Editor’s Note: Looking for information on credit card processors for your business?
-Use the questionnaire below, and our vendor partners will contact you to provide you with the information you need:
+Use the questionnaire below, and our vendor partners will contact you to provide you with the information you need.

 For customers.
 As an online store owner, it's important to make sure that your storefront is as easy to use as possible for customers.
 This includes having a hassle-free checkout process to help close the sale and prevent abandoned carts.
 With Stripe, customers can check out quickly by simply clicking on a buy button and entering their credit card information.
 And if you use a full-featured shopping cart, Stripe also uses as few steps as possible to complete a sale.